AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/docs/uspstf_guidelines/example_request_reponse.md

 ### Example Response

-This exmaple provides the general shape of the response from the USPSTF combined call, but the details may change as the logic evolves.
+This example provides the general shape of the response from the previously described call, but the details may change as the logic evolves.
 In summary, the response will include:

 * The CDS that was executed _(name & version)_
 * The timestamp of when the CQL was executed